hashicorp/vault/website/source/docs/concepts/pgp-gpg-keybase.html.md

 ```

 ### Unsealing with Keybase
-As a user, you must have the keybase CLI tool installed.
-You can download it
+As a user, the easiest way to decrypt your unseal key is with the keybase CLI
-from [keybase.io](https://keybase.io).
-After you have downloaded and configured
+tool.
+You can download it from [keybase.io](https://keybase.io).
+After you have
-the keybase CLI, you are now tasked with entering your unseal key.
-To get the
+downloaded and configured the keybase CLI, you are now tasked with entering your
-plain-text unseal key, you must decrypt the value given to you by the
+unseal key.
+To get the plain-text unseal key, you must decrypt the value given
-initializer.
-To get the plain-text value, run the following command:
+to you by the initializer.
+To get the plain-text value, run the following
+command:

 ```
 $ echo "c1c0..." | xxd -r -p | keybase pgp decrypt